 The next step is to turn the RA, DEC, z system into Cartesian coordinates.
 However, this transformation depends on the cosmological model.
 Using the current standard model of cosmology (also called $\Lambda$CDM) we can set up a cosmological framework by fixing a small set of parameters

 In principle, there are more free parameters, but these are the ones that matter to this analysis.
-Using nbodykit we can set a cosmology with
+Instead of fixing those parameters individually, we will use the Planck cosmology published in 2015

-Here we also specified that we want to use a flat cosmology, which has no curvature which means that the dark energy parameter is automatically fixed through
+The $\Lambda$CDM cosmology here assumes a flat universe with no curvature, which means that the dark energy parameter is automatically fixed through

 \[